After long journey, bear spared by governor returns home

 The state’s Fish and Game Department had decided to euthanize the female black bear and three of her young offspring in 2017 after repeated problems with them feeding from trash and bird feeders culminated with two bears entering a home in Hanover.
 But after a public outcry, Republican Gov. Chris Sununu ordered the animals relocated instead.

-Only the yearlings were moved that year, however, because the mother bear, dubbed “Mink” by locals, had left town to mate.
-One of the three yearlings was shot and killed by a hunter in Quebec, Canada, about three weeks later.

-When Mink returned with four new cubs last spring, she was captured and moved about 120 miles (193 kilometers) north to a sparsely populated location near the Canadian border.
+The three yearlings were moved that year, and one of them was killed by a hunter in Quebec, Canada, within a few weeks.
+The mother bear, dubbed “Mink” by locals, left town to mate and wasn’t captured until last year, after she returned with four new cubs last spring.
+She was tagged, fitted with a tracking collar and moved about 120 miles (193 kilometers) north to a sparsely populated location near the Canadian border.

 But last week, Mink made it back to Hanover after traveling a looping route through New Hampshire and Vermont.

-Officials favoring euthanasia had argued the animals were no longer afraid of humans and likely would find new neighborhoods to frequent if moved, or would eventually find their way back to Hanover.
-But Andrew Timmins, a bear project leader with the New Hampshire Fish and Game Department, said Monday that he’s been in regular contact with the governor’s office and a local bear rehabilitator — and all agree there’s no need to take further action at this time.
+Andrew Timmins, the bear project leader with the New Hampshire Fish and Game Department, said Monday that he’s been in regular contact with the governor’s office and a local bear rehabilitator — and all agree there’s no need to take further action at this time.

 “This bear has shown us where she wants to be, so let’s see if we can do a better job coexisting with her by being more vigilant with food attractants,” Timmins said.

+According to her tracking collar data, Mink spent the winter in a den in Pomfret, Vermont.
+She was back on the move by April, crossing the Connecticut River to get back to New Hampshire less than two weeks ago.
 Authorities have gotten few calls about the bear in the last year, and none reporting any trouble, Timmins said.
 As Mink currently has no cubs, it’s possible she may spend more time away from downtown Hanover in search of a mate.

 “My sense is she’ll wander off and find another bear to hang out with,” said Sununu, who stands by his decision to intervene.